H4rtland/masters/week11/README.md

 We need to generate much more data than this to get a good distribution, and *then* we are going to have to generate one of these for each mass data set that has been simulated for the q\*.
 This is the right time to start submitting this work to the physics department batch job service.
-This is a particularly suitable workload for such a servie, because it is "embarassingly parellel" - each random generation and subsequent analysis has no dependence on any of the others, so they can be run completely separetely.
+This is a particularly suitable workload for such a service, because it is "embarassingly parellel" - each random generation and subsequent analysis has no dependence on any of the others, so they can be run completely separetely.
 Running 10 different jobs on the batch system will generate 10 times as much data in the same time as one job.